rnazali/spireslayer/README.md

   - Some cards [may not work when imported ](https://github.com/rnazali/spireslayer/issues/18)
 - Relic and Potion editor is planned
 - Integration to [the sequel](https://store.steampowered.com/app/2868840/Slay_the_Spire_2/) is planned!
-  - To start reverse engineering, we need to obtain the distributed game files and a sample of autosave file.
-We don't have the game yet.
+  - To start reverse engineering, we need to obtain a sample of autosave file.
+We currently don't have the game yet.
   - If you are kind enough to send a sample of your autosave file, please create an issue!

 ## How it works